-An absence of human touch can cause negative physical and emotional effects for older adults.
-Without human touch, elders are at increased risk of anxiety, feeling isolated, lowered trust in care partners and decreased awareness of the senses.
+An absence of human touch can cause negative physical and emotional effects on older adults.
+Without human touch, elders are at increased risk of anxiety, feeling isolated, lowered trust in care partners, and decreased awareness of the senses.

 Elders with serious medical conditions are among the groups that benefit the most from skilled touch, and studies have shown that touch communicates reassurance and safety to them.